 Perhaps the most important consideration is how an integrated payments partner will help your business grow as payments revenue rises.
 This alliance will open the door for your partner to establish relationships with clients that you’ve worked hard to onboard.
 Given that dynamic, it’s natural to ask yourself if you’re getting enough in return.

-Here are some ways an integrated payments partner can add more value to your business.
+Here are three ways an integrated payments partner can add more value to your business.

 1. Generous Revenue Sharing

 How much money do you make when an integrated payments partner processes for one of your shared clients?
 If your revenue share isn’t at least 50% or higher, it’s time to consider a new partner.
 A more generous revenue share can dramatically increase the dollars you get in return and allow you to reinvest it in your business.
 It can also diversify your revenue sources and increase the overall financial health of your software organization.

 Integrating with a new payments partner might seem like the last priority on your list.
 But that partner might be able to offer capital infusions to help defray the costs of integration and accelerate timing.
 Capital infusions can also be directed toward other business development initiatives, like marketing campaigns and portfolio conversions, to help grow your client base.

 It costs time and money to attract new prospects to your software.
 Once you convert them into clients, you want to maintain a long and productive relationship.